 Combine maple syrup, soy sauce, vinegar, mustard, adobo sauce, and water in a deep, large cast-iron skillet or non-stick skillet.
 Whisk to combine thoroughly.
 Place carrots in the liquid alternating large ends.
 Cover and bring the liquid up to a boil over medium-high heat.
 Cook for 10 minutes.
 Uncover, reduce heat to medium-low, and continue to cook, shaking the pan occasionally to turn and glaze carrots, until liquid is completely reduced and carrots are coated in glaze.

 Prepare a grill for medium-high heat or heat a grill pan or cast-iron skillet over medium-high heat.
 Oil the grill grates or the pan.
-Grill the carrots, turning once, until browned and slightly charred, about 2 minutes each side.
+Grill the carrots, turning once, until browned and slightly charred, about 2 minutes on each side.
 Transfer carrots to a plate.

 Toast hot dog buns.
 Spread mustard in the buns.
 Nestle a carrots in each bun.
 Top with the pickled slaw and mustard.